This guidance is not award-year-specific and applies across award years.

-Both payments and interest are automatically suspended on all federally held Perkins Loans from March 13, 2020, through September 30, 2021.
+Both payments and interest are automatically suspended on all federally held Perkins Loans from March 13, 2020 through the end of the payment pause.
 The April 3, 2020 Electronic Announcement expands coverage to Federal Perkins Loans held by schools.
 On a voluntary basis, schools that hold Perkins Loans may choose to provide the same suspension of interest and payments to the loans they hold.

 AskRegs Q&As represent NASFAA's understanding of regulatory and compliance issues.
 They are FOR INTERNAL USE ONLY.
 While NASFAA believes AskRegs Q&As are accurate and factual, they have not been reviewed or approved by the U.S. Department of Education (ED).
 If you should need written confirmation of AskRegs information for audit or program review purposes, please contact your ED School Participation Division.
 NASFAA shall not be liable for technical or editorial errors or omissions contained herein; nor for incidental or consequential damages resulting from the furnishing, performance, or use of this material.